ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 }
 ```

-##### Stub with multiple values to return sequentially for each function call
+#### Stub with multiple values to return sequentially for each function call

 ***main_test.bal***

-This test stubs the behavior of the `get` method to return a specified sequence of values for each `get` method invocation (i.e., the first call to the `get` method will return the first argument and the second call will return the second argument).
+This test stubs the behavior of the `get` method to return a specified sequence of values for each invocation (i.e., the first call to the `get` method will return the first argument and the second call will return the second argument).

->**Note:** `withArguments` function does not support with `thenReturnSequence`.
+>**Note:** `withArguments` function is not supported with `thenReturnSequence`.

 ```ballerina
 import ballerina/test;